acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 You should ensure that your HTML and CSS are valid, that is, that they conform to the requirements of the standard.
 It isn’t enough to verify that they look correct in the browser, since if they aren’t valid, they may not look correct in a different browser (including your own when the next upgrade is released).

-\<oXygen/\> validates HTML and CSS, but if you post your files to the Internet, you should also validate them on line:
+You can validate your files online:

 * For HTML: W3C [Markup validation service](https://validator.w3.org/)
 * For CSS: W3C [CSS validation service](https://jigsaw.w3.org/css-validator/)

-## A note about PHP
+## A note about Backend and Frontend

-PHP (which stands for PHP: Hypertext Preprocessor, a recursive acronym) is a technology that builds all or part of a page dynamically on the server before sending it back to the user.
-For example, the user can input data into a query form and the server will customize the response according to that input.
-PHP is commonly used to interact with databases (including XML databases), such as on e-commerce shopping sites.
-We omit PHP from this session because of lack of time.
+The basic architecture of the 'Internet' is the server-client model.
+In this model, there is a centralized server which *serves* content to clients.
+When you open a web browser and navigate to a website you become a client.
+You (your browser) sends requests to server and server sends responses back.
+The code that runs on the web browser (what we learned today) is considered front-end and the code that runs on the servers is considered backend.

 ## Markdown and pandoc
 [Markdown outline](markdown_outline.md)